 Harrison H. Augur P.O.
-Box 4389 Aspen, Colorado 81611 Phone: (970) 925-2926 email: oteea@aol.com

-Upon receiving a report alleging a violation of the Code, the Audit Committee, or its designee, shall investigate the alleged violation of this Code.
+Box 4389 Aspen, Colorado 81611 Phone: (970) 925-2926 email: oteea@aol.com the Audit Committee, or its designee, shall investigate the alleged violation of this Code.
 In the event the Audit Committee determines that a violation has occurred, the Audit Committee shall make a recommendation to the board of directors of the action to be taken.
 The board of directors shall make the final determination of the action to be taken, provided that any board member alleged of violating this Code shall not be entitled to vote on such action.
 Such action may include, if appropriate, termination of employment and reporting of violations to applicable government authorities.